Chreece/BTHomeV2-ESP32-example/README.md

 # BTHomeV2-ESP32-example
+# V2 of the example, simplified for least input
 An example BTHome v2 example with a presence and a count sensor

 # Notice it's currently under development